-So, if you do make an application, what would the Court look at in making its decision?
+If you chose to make a court application to vary spousal maintenance, what would the Court consider before making a decision?
 You would need to show the Court that there has been a change in either your financial circumstances or those of your ex-spouse.

-The Court will consider the welfare of any minor children in making its decision and where possible, the Court will wish to give the receiving party time to adjust to a change in income so as to avoid undue hardship.
+As always, the Court will consider the welfare of any children whilst making a decision and where possible will wish to give the party receiving payments time to adjust to a change in income to limit the risk of hardship.

 The Judge has wide discretion to determine whether the payments should come to an end, be suspended, or go up or down.
-He or she can even make an order for the spousal maintenance to effectively be paid off in one or more lump sums, provided there is enough capital.
+They can even make an order for the spousal maintenance to effectively be paid off in one or more lump sums, provided there is enough capital.

 There is a duty upon the Court to consider a clean break at the earliest opportunity.
-If circumstances permit one, then you may succeed in terminating the spousal maintenance order.
+If the circumstances allow it, you may be able to get the spousal maintenance order terminated.

 A word of warning however.
-The success or otherwise of these sorts of application depend very much on the specific facts of each case and it is essential to consult a lawyer before you look to change your spousal maintenance payments.
+The success of applications to the court to vary existing arrangements depends very much on the specific facts of each case.
+It is essential to consult a lawyer before you look to change your spousal maintenance payments.

 If you would like any advice about child maintenance or spousal maintenance, please do contact our Client Care Team to speak to one of our specialist family lawyers.